spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 Note that the computation of slopes from either a single group or the single frame zero value is disabled when the step parameter ``suppress_one_group`` is set to ``True``.
-In this case the slope value for such a pixel will be set to zero. <=== CHECK THIS.
+In this case the slope value for such a pixel will be set to zero.

 :ref:`Detailed Algorithms <stcal:ramp_slopes_and_variances>`
 ------------------------------------------------------------